Learn - Troubleshooting

 - Download Backup First.
 Saves the theme to a

 .jsonfile before deleting.
 Use this if you might want it back later.
-Restore Theme on My Themes brings it back as a new theme. - Delete Anyway.
-Force-deletes the theme; the affected budgets fall back to the default theme.
+Restore Theme on My Themes brings it back as a new theme. - Delete Anyway… Reveals a confirmation (

 Discover shows “No featured content yet” or “No featured icons today”

 Discover ranks community work by likes, not by recency or downloads.
-Items the community has never liked do not appear, even brand-new ones.
-The empty state No featured content yet.
-Be the first to create and share! only renders when nothing in the entire community has any likes; once one item anywhere has been liked, the relevant group appears.
+Items the community has never liked do not appear, even brand-new ones, in every period.
+The page-level empty state No featured content yet.
+Be the first to create and share! only renders when nothing in the entire community has any likes.

 A sharing invite I sent has not been accepted